Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Whole-Body Motion Planning Control

 To pick an appropriate weighting for the terminal cost, we approximate the infinite horizon cost by solving an unconstrained Linear Quadratic Regulator (LQR) problem using a linear approximation of the dynamics and a quadratic approximation of the running costs~\eqref{eq:intermediate_cost} around the nominal stance configuration of the robot.
 The positive definite Riccati matrix $\mb{S}_{\text{LQR}}$ of the cost-to-go is used to define the quadratic cost around the terminal reference state:

 where $\rho > 0$ is a hyperparameter.
 Setting $\rho = 1.0$ would express approximately equal importance of the integrated running cost and terminal cost, and $\rho \rightarrow \infty$ would make the terminal cost behave as an equality constraint.
 We found good performance for the heuristic reference at $\rho = 1.0$ and for the HZD reference at $\rho = 10.0$.
+Note that this cost does not penalize deviation from the stance configuration used to produce the LQR solution, but rather provides a systematic way to scale the relative importance of all of the degrees of freedom of the robot in the cost.